SB 778: No Local Preference in State Contracts

 The new legislation will mainly affect transportation based contracts that rely heavily on funding from the state of Florida.
 If you specialize in other types of government work and regularly place bids for city, county and state projects, it is still important to familiarize your business with this new law and speak with your construction lawyers in Tampa about how the new legislation may play a role in your firm’s upcoming bids.

-To schedule a consultation with an experienced construction attorney from Trent Cotney, P.A., please call us today at 813.579.3278 or submit our consultation request form.
+To schedule a consultation with an experienced construction attorney from Cotney Construction Law, please call us today at 813.579.3278 or submit our consultation request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.